UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 2. Open a command prompt and type `diskpart`.

-3. In the `DISKPART` prompt, type `list volume`.
+3. At the `DISKPART` prompt, type `list volume`.

     Take note of the volume you want to extend.

-4. In the `DISKPART` prompt, type `select volume <volumenumber>`.
+4. At the `DISKPART` prompt, type `select volume <volumenumber>`.

     This selects the volume that you want to extend into unpartitioned empty space on the same disk.

-5. In the `DISKPART` prompt, type `extend`.
+5. At the `DISKPART` prompt, type `extend`.

     This extends the selected volume to fill the added space on the disk.

 # [Linux VM](#tab/tabid-b)